sr-murthy/oedtools/README.md

 * `validate` (`oed validate`) - for validating files (column headers + data), or only the headers in files
 * `columns` (`oed columns`) - for searching for columns with required properties, and for sampling column data

+There is a utility subcommand named `version` which can be used to get the package version (currently `0.1.4`) or the OED schema version the package is based on (currently `1.0.3`).
+Usage is

+    $ oed version
+    0.1.4

+    $ oed version --oed-schema
+    1.0.3

 ### Validation